data-for-change/anyway-data-science/README.md

 ## Communication:

-via Slack.
+Via Slack.
 Ask any member for an invite by email.
 Please join channels #anyway, #anyway_data_science, #anyway_news_report and #general.